dixslyf/mnist-digits-nb-nn/report/report.typ

 === Hyperparameter Tuning <sec-hyperparameter-tuning>

-Hyperparameter tuning was performed using the #link("https://optuna.org/")[Optuna] library for both the naive Bayes classifier and the convolutional neural network.
+Hyperparameter tuning was performed using the #link("https://optuna.org/")[Optuna] library for both the naive Bayes classifier and the CNN.
-Instead of using sampling algorithms like grid search (slow) and random search (not guaranteed to give good parameters), the tuning was done using Optuna's default tree-structured Parzen estimator algorithm.
+Instead of using sampling algorithms like grid search (slow) and random search (suboptimal),
+Optuna's default tree-structured Parzen estimator algorithm was used.

+Hyperparameter tuning
-Unlike cross-validation, the hyperparameter tuning procedure was performed over 100 trials for both models.
+was conducted for 100 trials for both models.
+Each trial selects a set of parameters to initialise the model with, using stratified $k$-fold cross-validation with $k = 5$ to estimate the model's performance with that set of parameters.
-For the naive Bayes classifier, hyperparameters were tuned to maximise the mean validation accuracy over 5 folds.
+For the naive Bayes classifier, hyperparameters were tuned to maximise the mean validation accuracy over the folds.
-For the neural network,
+For the CNN,
-hyperparameters were tuned to minimise the mean validation loss over 5 folds.
+hyperparameters were tuned to minimise the mean validation loss over the folds.

 The following hyperparameters were tuned for the naive Bayes classifier:

-- The number of components for principal component analysis (PCA)
+- The number of components for principal component analysis~(PCA)

 - The type of multiclass classification grouping to use (none, one vs. one, or one vs. rest)